eea/eea.rancher.catalog/templates/garie/0/README.md

 - *Frontend services volumes' driver* - use nfs if you don't want to pin the services to rancher hosts
 - *Frontend services volumes' driver options* -  used in rancher_ebs volumes to set size

+## Deploy

+If you are using NFS volumes, you will need to manually add the contents in them because they are not automaticaly copied from the image.
+For grafana container, you need to start it with a different entrypoint ( like 'sh' ) and copy the grafana.ini and provisioning directory.
+Otherwise the container will not start.